JoanMontesM/SMPC-miniproject/README.md

 By relying on this validated emotional framework, the experiment ensure that any emotional responses elicited by the visualizations can be compared with the original musical affect.

-To conduct the experiment properly, 40 seconds are extracted from each musical piece, ensuring temporal and emotional consistency.
+To conduct the experiment properly, 40 seconds were extracted from each musical piece, ensuring temporal and emotional consistency.
 From these four excerpts, energy (using RMS) and spectral brightness (using Spectral Centroid) were extracted in 10 ms time windows.
-Feature extraction was performed using the Python library Librosa (REFERENCE).
+Feature extraction was performed using the Python library Librosa (McFee B. et al., 2025).
 As previously described, these features were mapped to specific visual parameters:

 - Energy (RMS) to movement intensity and scale of the visual element.
 - Spectral Brightness (Spectral Centroid) to color brightness and hue of the visual element.